How Is Instant Coffee Made? (Amazing 9 Stage Process)

 Spray-drying method

-A pulse combustion spray dryer releases liquid coffee which is blown at around 400mph (644km/h) by hot air measuring 538°C (1000°F) in temperature.
+A pulse combustion spray dryer releases liquid coffee, which hot air measuring 538°C (1000°F) blows at around 400 mph (644 km/h).

 The turbulence of the atomization zone inside the dryer is so powerful that it makes for almost instantaneous drying with no scorching due to evaporative cooling.